-In this interview with Vice Admiral Lawrence at the U.S. Naval Institute in September 1990, the third of twenty two interviews with Paul Stillwell, the Admiral discusses his going Mach 2 in the F8U-3 Crusader III in 1958.
+In this interview at the U.S. Naval Institute in September 1990, the third of 22 interviews with Paul Stillwell, Vice Admiral Lawrence discusses his going Mach 2 in the F8U-3 Crusader III in 1958.

 Admiral Lawrence: The F8U-3 had the same basic plan form configuration as the F8U-1 — the two-position wing, everything.[*] But it had a much thicker fuselage, because it had a J75 engine, which had the capability of about 28,000 pounds of thrust.
 The old F8U-1 had a J57, which was about 18,000 pounds of thrust.
 So you had a 10,000-pound thrust increase, and so that made it Mach 2 capable.
 I was selected to be the project pilot on that.